rosa-lpz/computer-vision-handbook/01_introduction/README.md

-# Computer Vision Handbook
+# Introduction to Computer Vision

-Repository for Computer Vision Handbook

 Images on computers are most often stored as big grids of pixels.